spectralDNS/shenfun/docs/source/gettingstarted.rst

 assumptions on diagonality.
 However, this solver will, naturally, be quite a bit slower than a tailored solver that takes advantage of diagonality.
-For the Poisson equation such solvers are available for both Legendre and Chebyshev bases, see the extended demo :ref:`Demo - 3D Poisson equation` or the demo programs `dirichlet_poisson2D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson2D.py>`_ and `dirichlet_poisson3D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson3D.py>`_.
+For the Poisson equation such solvers are available for both Legendre and Chebyshev bases, see the extended demo :ref:`Demo - 3D Poisson's equation` or the demo programs `dirichlet_poisson2D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson2D.py>`_ and `dirichlet_poisson3D.py <https://github.com/spectralDNS/shenfun/blob/master/demo/dirichlet_poisson3D.py>`_.